 As we mentioned, the banner image is one of the most compelling factors of your page.
 But are you using that graphic in conjunction with other page elements to drive action?
 Here are some tips:

 - Use a tagline that helps with SEO.
-This tagline has the potential to make a big impact on search engine results and display.
+This tagline has the potential to make a big impact on search engine results and display if you use keywords.

 - In the latest edition of LinkedIn, you can pick from five custom call-to-action (CTA) buttons: Learn More, Visit Website, Contact Us, Register, and Sign Up.

-- Host live events on LinkedIn.
 If your company has embraced live streaming, you might be tempted to rely on platforms like Facebook or Instagram.
 LinkedIn is a great match for reaching your B2B audience.
 LinkedIn Live lets you host events and connect with customers by live-streaming from your company page.
+Even if you’re hosting an event in person or over zoom, you can also post the event to your LinkedIn page where it will live in the sidebar.
+This will create a special event page for the event where you can make posts directly to those that have registered.

 Whether you write articles, share links, or publish videos from your page, it’s important to take action to gain more attention.
 To get started, on any company page post, click the “Notify Employees” link.
 Then LinkedIn will immediately alert your employees to new company page content.
 Encourage your staff to react to, comment on, or share your post with their followers to increase reach.